microsoft/aitour26-BRK443-efficient-model-customization-with-azure-ai-foundry/src/demo-raft/README.md

 This repository is a demo that will walk you through improving **Cora's** RAG chat bot precision using UC Berkeley's RAFT technique on Azure AI Foundry. **Cora** is the AI assistant for **Zava**, an enterprise DIY hardware store that helps customers like Bruno find the right products, enables store managers like Robin to drive customer loyalty and sales, and allows app developers like Kian to build cost-effective solutions.

 RAFT (Retrieval Augmented Fine-Tuning) is a method that fine-tunes language models to better understand and utilize retrieved context for more accurate responses.
-In Zava's case, this means helping Cora provide more precise product recommendations from their extensive DIY hardware catalog, including paint & finishes, tools, and home improvement supplies.
+In Zava's case, this means helping Cora provide more accurate DIY advice and recommendations based on their comprehensive knowledge base blog covering topics like paint techniques, tool usage, and home improvement projects.

 This demo uses either [OpenAI GPT-4.1](https://azure.microsoft.com/en-us/blog/announcing-the-gpt-4-1-model-series-for-azure-ai-foundry-developers/) as a teacher model deployed on [Azure AI](https://aka.ms/c/learn-ai) to generate a synthetic dataset using [UC Berkeley's Gorilla](https://aka.ms/ucb-gorilla) project RAFT method (see [blog post](https://aka.ms/raft-blog)).
-The synthetically generated dataset will then be used to fine-tune a student model such as OpenAI GPT-4o-mini to improve Cora's RAG capabilities for the Zava product catalog.
+The synthetically generated dataset will then be used to fine-tune a student model such as OpenAI GPT-4o-mini to improve Cora's RAG capabilities for answering questions based on Zava's knowledge base blog.
 Finally, we will deploy the fine-tuned model and evaluate its performance compared to a baseline model.

 > **Note**: While this recipe involves using a larger model to generate training data for a smaller model (a form of distillation), the primary focus is on improving RAG system precision through RAFT fine-tuning rather than general model distillation.